-The Convey-All Seed Tender is designed to handle any kind of granular product, transport it and transfer it to planters and drills as required.
+The Convey-AllTM Seed Tender is designed to handle any kind of granular product, transport it and transfer it to planters and drills as required.
 Inspect the machine at the start of each day to be sure it is in good mechanical condition.

 - 1. Attach trailer to the tow vehicle.
-Always secure the safety chains, and Break-Away Switch. - Review and follow the Pre-Operation Checklist.
+Always secure the safety chains, and Break-Away Switch. - 2.
+Review and follow the Pre-Operation Checklist.
 Refer to Section 3.4 - 3.
 Open roll top cover.

-ATTENTION: Upending Hazard Always load the front seed hopper first to prevent the tender from upending.
+NOTICE: Upending Hazard Always load the front seed compartment first to prevent the tender from upending.

-- 4. Fill the hoppers with product.
+- 4. Fill the compartments with product.

 - 5. Close the roll top cover.

-- Be sure the conveyor is pointing forward on its pivoting rollers.
+- 6. Be sure the conveyor is pointing forward on its pivoting rollers.

-- 7. Secure the transport lock between hopper frame and the conveyor's roller bracket.
+- 7. Secure the transport lock between tender frame and the conveyor's roller bracket.

 - 8. Transport to the working area.

 - 9. Drive up to the planter or drill.

 - 10. Shut off engine on tow vehicle, remove ignition key, set park brake.

-Keep vehicle attached to tender's trailer to provide counter balance.
+Keep the vehicle attached to the tender's trailer to provide counter balance.